neoxr/neoxr-bot/README.md

+### 乂  Description

+An automated system (WhatsApp Bot) that can help to do something, search and get data / information only through WhatsApp.

 ### 乂  Database Setup

 This bot uses PostgreSQL database and it is very important to setup it first, you can get PostgreSQL database service from 2 providers Heroku and Railway.